copych/ESP32_S3_Sampler/README.md

 * Hairless MIDI doesn't work on LOLIN S3 Pro, but works on a generic board.
 * Velocity routines are mostly NOT implemented.
 * Envelope params are hard-coded
 * SAMPLER.INI syntax has to be developed much further.
 Now it only supports basic piano-like melodic WAV-sets.
+(WORK IN PROGRESS)
 * Only a simple reverb effect is implemented as a POC with hard-coded params.
 * It lacks schematics, but, please, check the .h files for the connectivity info.
 * Demo video shall be done